100 Notable alumni of

 -

-Artur Avila Cordeiro de Melo is a Brazilian and naturalized French mathematician working primarily in the fields of dynamical systems and spectral theory.
-He is one of the winners of the 2014 Fields Medal, being the first Latin American and lusophone to win such an award.
+Artur Avila Cordeiro de Melo is a Brazilian mathematician working primarily in the fields of dynamical systems and spectral theory.
+He is one of the winners of the 2014 Fields Medal, being the first Latin American and lusophone to win such award.
 He has been a researcher at both the IMPA and the CNRS (working a half-year in each one).
 He has been a professor at the University of Zurich since September 2018.

 -